Sky TV jabs back against Spark, bolstering its football lineup

 Sky TV has moved to bolster its football line up following Spark's move to grab English Premier League rights for the next three seasons.

-The new contracts could serve to minimise Sky subscriber losses from Spark winning EPL.
+The new contracts could serve to minimise Sky subscriber losses from Spark winning the EPL.

-Many soccer fans will likely now end up shelling out for both Sky and Spark's pending Spark Sport app, which will launch next year.
+Many football fans will likely now end up shelling out for both Sky and Spark's pending Spark Sport app, which will launch next year.

 Sky kicked off its FA Cup coverage last weekend with three matches.